 Current Board Members

 Scott spent his career working to conserve natural resources first in government and then in successfully senior positions in nonprofit organizations.
 His first experience with the Outdoor Lab began like so many other parents of students in Arlington Public Schools – listening to his kids talk with wonder about their first field trip to “the Lab.”
 Scott got more involved with the Lab as a volunteer, and then as a Board member.
 Scott is excited to work with other Board members, parents and students, and APS to ensure more of our students can learn skills of the future and experience the natural world at the Outdoor Lab.
-Scott joined the AOEA board in 2018 and was elected Vice President in 2021.
+Scott joined the AOEA board in 2018, was elected Vice President in 2021 and President in 2025.

 Alison Portis